frigaut/mavis-ao-new/pages/mavis.md

 ### MCAO system

 Performance parameters (subject to adjustment after the phase A)
-* Field of view (FoV): $$30'' \times 30''$$
+* Field of view (FoV): 30"x30'
 * Wavelength coverage: VRI, extended to UBz (goal)
-* Angular resolution (FWHM): $$\approx$$ 20 milliarcsec at V
+* Angular resolution (FWHM): ~20 milliarcsec at V
 * Strehl of 15% in V under median seeing conditions
 * Sky coverage: > 50%

 System parameters (subject to adjustment after the phase A)
-* Number of Laser Guide Stars: $$\ge 4$$
+* Number of Laser Guide Stars: 8
-* Number of Natural Guide Stars $$\ge$$ 3
+* Number of Natural Guide Stars 3
-* Zenith angle restrictions: $$\le$$ 2 airmasses
+* Zenith angle restrictions: <2 airmasses
 <!-- * Optical Throughput: TBD -->

 #### Sky coverage

 The sky coverage is of the utmost importance for an AO system in general, and a MCAO system in particular.
 To compensate for Tip, Tilt and plate scale modes (variation of the plate scale across the field of view i.e. "*breathing*" of the image), a minimum of three natural guide stars (NGS) is needed.
 Several studies of NGS availability have been done in the context of GeMS, the TMT NFIRAOS and the E-ELT MAORY.
 All of this studies conclude that the sky coverage can be reasonably high if certain conditions are met:
 * An acquisition field of view for the NGS that is significantly larger than the science field.
-For MAVIS, the acquisition field is envisaged to be 90-120$$''$$ in diameter.
+For MAVIS, the acquisition field is envisaged to be 90-120" in diameter.
-* There is a significant gain to be had by using the NGSs in the Near Infrared (typically 1 to 1.7$$\mu$$m).
+* There is a significant gain to be had by using the NGSs in the Near Infrared (typically 1 to 1.7 micron).
 At this wavelength, the NGSs are quite well corrected and the guiding can be done using their tight core, which improve accuracy and SNR ([here](https://www.google.com.au/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&ved=0ahUKEwjau5uA6tbZAhWJW5QKHcy3Bg4QFggrMAA&url=https%3A%2F%2Fwww.spiedigitallibrary.org%2Fconference-proceedings-of-spie%2F7015%2F70155X%2FEvaluating-sky-coverage-for-the-NFIRAOS-tiptilt-control-architecture%2F10.1117%2F12.787975.pdf&usg=AOvVaw09C68H1o0bHxJCRRfuM5vl) and [here](https://www.ncbi.nlm.nih.gov/pubmed/22695611)).
 For instance, NFIRAOS anticipates a sky coverage of 70% over the whole sky (it is NIR, so easier than visible, but ELT, so more difficult as the tolerable rms TT error is smaller).
 * Using as short and simple an optical train prior to the NGS wavefront sensors to maximise throughtput (e.g. as done in [NGS2](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/9909/1/NGS2--a-focal-plane-array-upgrade-for-the-GeMS/10.1117/12.2230481.full?SSO=1), the new generation sensor for GeMS at Gemini)

 A preliminary analysis of sky coverage will be done for the phase A proposal, and a full analysis for the phase A. For now, what is important to realise is that the performance degradation is gentle when going to fainter guide stars: A larger tip-tilt error means essentially a broadening of the Point Spread Function core, but the flux stays in the core, which means that this has little effect on the limiting magnitude of the images produced by the system, and almost zero effect for spectroscopic applications &mdash;to a certain extent&mdash; for which in general the aperture is larger than the diffraction limit.

 ### Post-focal instrumentation

-* Imager: 4k$$\times$$4k covering the 30$$''$$ FoV.
+* Imager: 4kx4k covering the 30" FoV.
 Filters will include a set of broad band filters and narrow band filters TBD.
 * Spectrograph: TBD.
 One concept that seems to be picking up interest for the stellar applications proposes single fibres + fibre bundle with a Starbug positioner and a spectral resolution of 5000 to 10000 TBC.
-Another concept that is favoured by ESO is an image slicer IFU covering about 3$$''\times3''$$ at 25mas spaxel size ("1/4 of MUSE").
+Another concept that is favoured by ESO is an image slicer IFU covering about 3x3" at 25mas spaxel size ("1/4 of MUSE").

 This is being defined right now by discussions within the science team (you are welcome to [join](mailto:richard.mcdermid@mavis-ao.org)).
 The AO performance is very much set by the atmosphere and the technology.
 The post-focal instrumentation is much more open, although it will inevitably be constrained by funding and compromises between the various instrumental options.
 The characteristics listed above are a snapshot of the current thinking.